FactorySimPy/FactorySimPy/docs/basic_components.md

 **Statistics collected**

-The joint component reports the following key metrics:
+The Combiner component reports the following key metrics:

 1. Total number of pallets packed and pushed
 2. Number of pallets/items discarded (non-blocking mode)